Skip to contents

 phenotypes

 A data.frame of the cohort with columns of independent variables and covariates to be added to the model.
-It should contains a column called "source_file", and this column should match to that in data.
+It must contain a column called "source_file" whose entries match those in sources(data)[[scalar]].

 scalar

-A character.
-The name of the element-wise scalar to be analysed
+Character.
+The name of the element-wise scalar to analyse.
+Must be one of names(scalars(data)).

 element.subset